Voronsky/wmata-train-info-deno/README.md

 ## TODO

 Todo:
+- [ ] Remove the singleton logic for storing JWTs in anticipation of DB logic like a normal person
 - [ ] Integrate into a db for storing user jwts
 - [ ] integrate into tidbyte for funsies